Cursing 101: The 3 Types Of Curses You Need To Know

 Some of these curses can fall under the same general category as verbal curses.
-Simply writing an ill intent on a slip of paper and stashing it near/on your target can lend excellent results.
+Writing an ill intent on a slip of paper and stashing it near/on your target can lend excellent results.
 There are other forms of curses that can be written though.
-Small curse sigils doodled innocuously on sticky notes, dirty car windows, walls, and so on work well, especially if the sigil is ready-made for use in such instances.
-Writing one or two vindictive words can be enough to effectively curse as well.
+Small curse sigils doodled on sticky notes, dirty car windows, walls, and so on work well, especially if the sigil is ready made for such instances.
+Writing one or two vindictive words can be enough to curse effectively as well.

-If you happen to know the targets name (even just a first name) There are a lot of available methods of cursing.
+If you know the targets name (even just a first name) there are a lot of available methods of cursing.
 The most obvious method is to write their name on a slip of paper and burn it.
-If you’re feeling more creative you could write it on the bottom of your foot so that everywhere you walk you’re stepping on them.
-Writing their name in an undesirable location (i.e. on a dumpster, toilet seat, car tire, etc) can have a similar result.
-If you use one of these methods you need to be very clear in your mind about the person you want it to affect.
-If you’re cursing Sam the evil barista you don’t want to accidentally include Sam your brothers girlfriend in the mix as well (or maybe you do, what do I know).
+If you’re feeling more creative, you could write it on the bottom of your foot so that everywhere you walk you’re stepping on them.
+Writing their name in an undesirable location (e.g. on a dumpster, toilet seat, a car tire, etc.) can have a similar result.
+If you use one of these methods, you need to be very clear in your mind about the person you want it to affect.
+If you’re cursing Sam, the evil barista you don’t want to accidentally include Sam, your brothers girlfriend in the mix as well.

 Long Form Curses

 This form of cursing is honestly no different from other forms of spell casting.
 There are as many ways to cast a curse as there are ways to cast a spell.
-It can be ritualized or not but the all of the components are the same.
+It can be ritualized or not, but all the components are the same.
 You use words, materials, and actions to assist you in directing your intention and willpower to cause a change through your magic.
-With cursing it’s always advised that you know what effect you’re trying to create, often cursing is a highly emotional endeavor and this added emotional current can make your magic more powerful than intended.
-To avoid things going further than you’re comfortable with it’s always best to be specific in these instances!
+With cursing it’s always advised that you know what effect you’re trying to create, often cursing is a highly emotional endeavor, and this added emotional current can make your magic more powerful than intended.
+To avoid things going further than you’re comfortable with, it’s always best to be specific in these instances!

 Object Bound Curses

-On occasion, I find that these items are not actually cursed but are instead haunted.
-Sometimes restless spirits will become attached to an object that was important or significant to them in their life.
+Occasionally, I find that these items are not actually cursed but are instead haunted.
+Sometimes restless spirits will become attached to an object that was significant to them in their lives.
 These kinds of spirits are rarely in a good place.
 Usually, they’re reliving their worst traumas on a loop and lashing out at anyone unfortunate enough to come near them.
-If you stumble across one of these please remember that it is in pain!
-Often they’re not aware that they’re hurting people and if handled delicately, the haunting can be resolved without any further harm coming to either the spirits and the humans involved.
-Check out my blog post about this kind of spirit work to learn a bit more about how I handle these sorts of spirits.
+If you stumble across one of these, please remember that it is in pain!
+Often they’re not aware that they’re hurting people and if handled delicately, you can resolve the haunting with no further harm coming to either the spirits and the humans involved.
+Check out my blog post about this kind of spirit work to learn more about how I handle these sorts of spirits.

-Of course, some cursed items are created intentionally but I would not advocate this kind of cursing.
+Of course, some cursed items are created intentionally, but I would not advocate this kind of cursing.
 Cursing an object may at first glance seem to be rather like any other type of object enchantment and find appeal as a convenient delivery method but please keep in mind that once out of your hands you can’t control who comes into contact with this kind of curse.
-Instead of cursing only the person you’re trying to curse you might also curse their sister when she borrows that cursed necklace or you might curse some stranger who buys it from a thrift store later down the road.
-Things have a tendency to move and change hands and if you’re relying on an object to carry your curse then there’s no telling who you might wind up cursing.
+Instead of cursing only your target, you might also curse their sister when she borrows that cursed necklace or you might curse some stranger who buys it from a thrift store later down the road.
+Things have a tendency to move and change hands and if you’re relying on an object to carry your curse, then there’s no telling who you might wind up cursing.

 Read the rest of the Cursing 101 series!